13. October 2022

 Rfparty - a new way to see BLE

 Today, Millions of IoT devices emit wireless BLE advertisements.

 Rfparty is an app for exploring your wireless world.
 Built for educators, developers, cybersecurity specialist and the privacy minded to audit these BLE signals.

 Is BLE Private?

-BLE has become a major part of many people’s digital experience.
-But are these devices built with reasonable privacy?
-Today, there’s no way for consumers to know for sure, other than to read the media.
-And if recent headlines are a barometer, the state of BLE privacy is questionable.
+BLE has become a major part of many people’s digital experience, but are these devices built with reasonable privacy in mind?
+Today there is no way for consumers to know for sure, other than to read the media- and if recent headlines are a barometer, the state of BLE privacy is rather questionable.

-The most common solution that BLE devices employ, is to send out public broadcasts, announcing the devices existence.
+The most common solution that BLE devices employ is to send out public broadcasts, which announces the devices existence.
 This way, the owner can “scan” for these public transmissions, and pair to establish a secure connection.
 A challenge for device privacy is, that many devices never stop sending out these public beacons.
 In fact, many BLE products work on entirely broadcast protocols, allowing anyone to learn about the user and their devices by simply listening to these unencrypted transmissions.

 OEMs to the rescue?